llesoil/input_sensitivity/README.md

 Once this statement is proved, we use the properties of an input video (e.g. height, width, spatial and temporal complexity, etc.) to **find a configuration optimizing a performance for this video** (in our case minimize the bitrate of the video compression).

-We propose to compare several State-of the-art approaches finding a configuration tailored for inputs.
+We propose to compare several state-of-the-art approaches finding a configuration tailored for inputs.

+The second research question is:
+RQ2.
+What could be a good tradeoff between the prediction and the cost of the prediction?

 We detail the results of our experiment in the related paper.